acrobotic/Ai_Samples_RPi/README.md

 # Acrobotic Demos for Raspberry Pi 2

-This repository was developed for supporting the Diskovery Challenge Hackathon at Western Digitali (2015).
+This repository was developed for supporting the Diskovery Challenge Hackathon at Western Digital (2015).

 Resources
 =========